JimLynx/fundpin/README.md

 The layout has been kept consistent throughout site by visually grouping elements in order of importance.

-- Top Navigation bar - Menu with links pointing to each page, inluding:
+- Top Navigation bar - Menu with links pointing to each page, including:
   - Searching via keywords/phrases
   - Searching by Country filter
   - Searching by Project Type filter